soneill2210/First-Project/README.md

 Throughout this page is a number of clickable links to different websites related to myself.
 They include companies I have worked for in the past as well as where I studied my electrical course.
 I have highlighted this links by changing the color of the text as well as the hover function.

+At the bottom of this page are two sections which include my employment history as well as my education.
+In the first section of the employment history I have inserted the three logos of my previous employers which are also a clickable link.
+These logos will increase in size and conatain a border around them when the user hovers over them.
+Under these logos is my role at each company and the time spent there.